oli9402/CIP_FS25_104/README.md

 # CIP_FS25_104

 ## Virtual Environment
-Create virtual environment by open a terminal in project folder and run:
+Create virtual environment by opening a terminal in project folder and run:

 `python3 -m venv venv`